dsccommunity/xPSDesiredStateConfiguration/README.md

 ## Versions

 ### Unreleased
+* xService:
+    - Fixed a bug where 'Dependencies' property was not picked up and caused exception when set.

 ### 3.6.0.0
 * Added CreateCheckRegValue parameter to xPackage resource
 * Added MatchSource parameter to xRemoteFile resource